Smoked Gouda Polenta is rich, creamy and cheesy. The smoked gouda cheese lends a rustic deliciousness to this easy to make everyday polenta.

 A few months back, my husband and I visited a restaurant called Harrys in St. Augustine and he ordered a dish which was served atop cheesy grits (or polenta).
 He let me try some and I was immediately smitten.
 Who knew grits could be that delicious!

-Of course, since then, I have also had them at Season’s 52 where they used them as a base for braised short ribs.
+Of course, since then, I have also had polenta at Season’s 52 where they used them as a base for braised short ribs.
 Oh my, it was heaven!
-Which, by the way, is why I will be bringing you a braised beef short rib recipe on Wednesday.
+Which, by the way, is why you should check out my delicious Braised Beef Short Ribs recipe.
+Just sayin’!
 I just needed to replicate that recipe so I could fix it at home whenever I wanted.
 Yep, foods I love tend to make their way into my kitchen for sure.

 This recipe was adapted from one I found on Shared Appetite to which I added some delicious smoked Gouda à la Seasons.
 It definitely lent a decidedly gourmet flavor to it.
 You would never believe that polenta was once considered a peasant dish- well, not anymore!

 Love polenta too?
-Check out our Chicken Mole that is perfect served over a Parmesan polenta cake.
+Check out our Chicken Mole that is perfect served over polenta except this version is over a sharper Parmesan polenta cake.

 Hope you enjoy!

 - 1 cup almond milk or your usual milk

 - 2-1/2 - 3 cups water or can substitute chicken broth, as needed